dannymagnus/CI_MS2_Space-Trek/README.md

 #### Site Owner
 10. As a site owner; I want users to be able to send us messages.
 11. As a site owner; I want users to be able to find us on social media.
-12. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
-13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
-14. As a site owner; I want the site to be fully responsive across mobile, tablet and desktop devices.
+12. As a site owner; I want the site to be fully responsive and reactive across mobile, tablet and desktop devices.

 ## Scope